Limones-07/theme-manager/docs/source/configuration/applications.rst

 To configure an application, you need a `TOML` or a `JSON` file.
 The recommended file type to configure manually is `TOML` because of its simplicity, but there is no difference between the two aside from the syntax.
 Leave the `JSON` files for automatically generated configuration (unless you want to use `JSON`, it doesn't really matter).
+Be aware that, if there are more than one configuration files for the same application or with the same name (ignoring the extension), they all are going to be ignored.

 .. note::
     An example of what's described in this section can be found